nosarthur/traj-infra-upgrade/docs/index.md

 (the new destro)
 ```

-## existing analyzers in the new trajectory infrastructure
+## analyzers in the new trajectory infrastructure
 * basic geometric operations
     * `Angle`
     * `Distance`